Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

-where the parameter are chosen to be $L_0=9\times 10^{-2} \times 8.6\times 10^7$ for galaxy group and $L_0=9\times 10^{-2} \times 1.4\times 10^9$ for central galaxy, $m'=3.7\times 10^{9} h^{-1}\mathrm{M_{\odot}}$, $a=29.78$, $b=29.5$ and $k=0.0255$.
+Here $L_{\rm group}$, $L_{\rm cen}$, and $L_{\rm sat}$ are the luminosities of a galaxy group, central galaxy, and satellite galaxy, respectively. $N_{\rm sat}$ is the number of satellite galaxies in a galaxy group.
+The parameter values are chosen to be $L_{A}=0.3~\mathrm{L_{\odot}}$, $L_0=2.8\times 10^{9}~\mathrm{L_{\odot}}$ \citep{hod}, $M'=3.7\times 10^{9}~ h^{-1}\mathrm{M_{\odot}}$, $a=29.78$, $b=29.5$ and $c=0.0255$. \citep{mass_luminosity_relation}.
 Then the galaxy luminosity can be converted to the magnitudes in CSST spectroscopic bands.
-Since the magnitude limit of CSST spectroscopic survey is $\sim$23 mag \citep{CSS_OS,Zhan2021}, galaxies whose magnitude is under this limit can be selected to form the CSST spectroscopic galaxy survey catalog.
-After the selection, we find that the galaxy number density in the simulation box is $9.07\times 10^{-3}\, ({\rm Mpc}/h)^{-3}$, which in good agreement with the result in previous works \citep[e.g.][]{CSS_OS}.
-The mock map of CSST spectroscopic galaxy survey at $z=0.5$ is shown in Figure.~\ref{fig:galaxy_distribution}.
+Since the magnitude limit of the CSST spectroscopic survey is $\sim$23 mag \citep{CSS_OS,Zhan2021}, galaxies whose magnitude is under this limit can be selected to form the CSST spectroscopic galaxy survey catalog.
+After the selection, we find that the galaxy number density in the simulation box is $9.07\times 10^{-3} ~ ({\rm Mpc}/h)^{-3}$, which is in good agreement with the result in previous works \citep[e.g.][]{CSS_OS}.
+The mock map of the CSST spectroscopic galaxy survey at $z=0.5$ is depicted in Figure.~\ref{fig:galaxy_distribution}.